symfony/symfony/src/Symfony/Component/Mailer/Bridge/Sendinblue/README.md

 ;
 ```

-This example allow you to set :
+This example allow you to set:

  * templateId
  * params